G5/g5_foundation_client/README.md

 )
 ```

 If you have FactoryGirl, you can omit the second argument and it will build one for you.
-The `stub_location_for_uid` method will return the built location, which can pair nicely with a `let!` call to both build and stub in one shot.
+The `stub_location_for_uid` method (as well as its counterpart for clients) will return the built model, which can pair nicely with a `let!` call to both build and stub in one shot.

 ### Contributing